How to Estimate Total Fabric Cost for Any Sewing Project

 Pattern Repeat Waste

-Already covered in our [pattern repeat guide](/blog/pattern-repeat-fabric).
-The short version: every cut past the first adds one full vertical repeat in waste.
-On a 24-inch repeat across 6 curtain panels, that's 2–4 yards of extra fabric — $50–100 in hidden cost.
+Every cut past the first adds one full vertical repeat in waste.
+On a 24-inch repeat across 6 curtain panels, that's 2 to 4 yards of extra fabric, or $50 to $100 in hidden cost.
+Enter your repeat in the calculator and it's factored in automatically.
+Our pattern repeat guide has the full formula and worked examples.

 Shrinkage Buffer

-For cotton and linen, add 5–10% to account for first-wash shrinkage.
+For cotton and linen, add 5 to 10 percent to account for first-wash shrinkage.
 You're buying fabric you'll wash away.
-At $20/yard, 10% extra on 8 yards = 0.8 yards = $16.
+At $20/yard, 10 percent extra on 8 yards = 0.8 yards = $16.
 Budget for it.

 Cutting Waste